adamcweitzman/FTC/_posts/2017-05-07-Passively-Earn-60K-A-Year-With-Airbnb.md

 Jasper's strategy involves luxury rentals for older couples and has more than a few awesome hacks for getting started cheaply with Airbnb.

-<iframe style="border: none" src="//html5-player.libsyn.com/embed/episode/id/5335605/height/90/width/640/theme/custom/autonext/no/thumbnail/yes/autoplay/no/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="640" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe  class="customIframe" style="border: none" src="//html5-player.libsyn.com/embed/episode/id/5335605/height/90/width/640/theme/custom/autonext/no/thumbnail/yes/autoplay/no/preload/no/no_addthis/no/direction/backward/render-playlist/no/custom-color/87A93A/" height="90" width="640" scrolling="no"  allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ### In This Episode You'll Learn